prl-mushr/mushr-website/content/tutorials/mujoco_figure8.md

 ## Executing the figure 8

-Now time to execute our code.
-First lets launch the MuSHR cars.
-In a new terminal enter the below commands.
+Now it's time to execute our code.
+First let's launch the MuSHR cars.
+In a new terminal, enter the below commands.

 ```bash
 $ source ~/catkin_ws/devel/setup.bash
 $ roslaunch mushr_mujoco_ros two_cars.launch
 ```

-After this step, two cars spawned in the MuJoCo simulator as shown below.
+After this step, two cars are spawned in the MuJoCo simulator as shown below.

 {{< figure src="/tutorials/mujoco_figure8/Mujoco.png" caption="MuJoCo simulator with two MuSHR cars spawned" width="800" >}}
 <br>